France's fertility, health seen as bright spots in crisis

 INSEE's Lenglart said well-established family benefits and childcare provisions that encourage women not to give up work when they have children explained France's performance.

-Austerity programmes also had a massive impact on the proportion of health spending that patients have to pay out of their pockets in southern European countries and Ireland.
+Austerity programs also had a massive impact on the proportion of health spending that patients have to pay out of their pockets in southern European countries and Ireland.

 The crisis reversed long-term declines in Italy and Spain, with the latter seeing an increase from 18.6 percent to 21.8 percent.
 In France, however, the crisis had no visible impact: French patients fared the best in Europe, with seven percent of out-of-pocket expenses in health spending since 2000.